thepowersgang/rust_os/Notes/VFS-MultiRoot.md

 - Not forgeable (presenting the handle via the kernel means that the communicating process was started by that program)
 - Immutable
 - Unique for each process
-- Tied to a unique or unambigious user-readable name
+- Tied to a unique or unambiguous user-readable name

 Ideas
 -----